solana-foundation/developer-content/developers/guides/explainers/wallets-explained.md

 ## Puzzle Piece 4: Transaction

 We just uncovered the true nature of wallets just above.
-But what exactly do we sign? secret keys are used to sign transactions.
+But what exactly do we sign?
+Secret keys are used to sign transactions.
 A transaction is how we can ask a blockchain to do something.

 And the good thing for us is that blockchains are all ears to receive orders.